Is ADA Compliance the Same as 508 Compliance?

 Testing Your Website for ADA or Section 508 Compliance

-A 508 compliance checklist can be a helpful tool for testing your website for both Section 508 or ADA compliance.
-It can help ensure that all necessary criteria are covered and can serve as a reference during the testing process.
+With more than 70 WCAG 2.0 success criteria to cover, it’s not easy to test your website for Level AA standards on your own.
+Luckily, there are accessibility tools and experts available to help.
+Additionally, a 508 compliance checklist can be a helpful tool for testing your website for 508 and ADA compliance.
+The list can help ensure you’re covering all necessary criteria and can serve as a reference during the testing process.

 1. Automated Testing for ADA and Section 508 Compliance